Nassak Diamond: History

 The Nassak Diamond originated in the 15th century in India.
 Although the date of the original cutting is unknown, the original cutting was performed in India and had sacrificed everything to size while giving the diamond a form and appearance similar to that of the Koh-i-Noor diamond.
-According to local legends this diamond was donated to the Trimbakeshwar Shiva Temple of Nashik by an Aristocratic Maratha family.
-It was believed as an Divine eye of Lord Shiva and was adorned in Shivalinga around 15th C.E.
+According to local legend, this diamond was donated to the Trimbakeshwar Shiva Temple of Nashik by an aristocratic Maratha family.
+It was believed as a divine eye of Lord Shiva and was adorned in Shivalinga around 15th C.E.

 From 1680 C.E.
 During Mughal-Maratha Wars the temple was attacked several times but Marathas saved Shivalinga time to time.
 Later it became one of important temples in Maratha Empire As priests worshiped Shiva, the diamond eventually acquired its name from its long-term proximity to Nashik.

 In 1817, the British East India Company and the Maratha Empire in India began the Third Anglo-Maratha War.
 During the Maratha war, the Nassak Diamond disappeared from the Shiva temple.
 The war ended in 1818 and the British East India Company was left decisively in control of most of India.

 As per the claims made by British The Baji Rao II the last independent Indian Peshwa Prince, who handed over the diamond to an English colonel named J. Briggs.
 In turn, Briggs delivered the diamond to Francis Rawdon-Hastings, the 1st Marquess of Hastings who had conducted the military operations against the Peshwa.
 Rawdon-Hastings delivered the diamond to the East India Company as part of the spoils of the Maratha war.
 The East India Company then sent the Nassak Diamond to England, to be sold on the London diamond market in 1818.